GSA/code-gov/docs/FederalSourceCodeStudy/Series/organizational_location.md

 ## Findings

-Evidence showed organizational location tends to not be as much of a factor for publishing software more frequently.
 There were slightly more units towards the metaphorical middle of the organization that more frequently published OSS.
-This was anecdotally traced to notions of working with the public and being close enough to a CIO office to understand the policy.
+This was more anecdotally traced to notions of working with the public and being close enough to a CIO office to understand the policy.

 ## Coming Up